Will we choose songs and hymns I like? What’s for lunch later?

 So worship is above all God-centred: a joyful response to who God is.
 See for example Revelation 4:11, “you alone are worthy to receive glory and honour and power, for you created all things”.

-The New Testament continues but transforms Old Testament worship.
+The New Testament transforms Old Testament worship.
 Where Israel had priests, the church has the priesthood of all believers.
 The covenant sacrifice of bulls and goats is fulfilled in the sacrifice of Christ.
 The tabernacle and the temple which symbolised God’s dwelling on earth are fulfilled in the body of Jesus (John 2:21), or of the Church (Ephesians 2:22), or of the believer (1 Corinthians 6:19).
 Hebrews 12 reminds us that we worship God not on a physical mountain but on Mount Zion, the heavenly Jerusalem, along with angels and saints, and through Jesus’ blood.

 Biblical – our gathered ‘church’ should be drenched in Scripture, not just in the reading and sermon, but in the content of songs and prayers.
 Even the plan of the service comes from Scripture, including the elements of worship listed in the Biblical accounts: invitation to praise and prayer, songs of praise, confession, reading of Scripture and explanation of it, sharing of food and of gifts for the poor, sacraments of baptism and communion.
 In all these moments of ‘church’, the common feature is faith responding to the Word of God.